AlphaCertLabs/Interview/README.md

-# AlphaCert Technical Screening
-# Candidate

-## Overview

-In this repository are two solutions `CanWeFixIt` and `YesWeCan`.
-The general idea is that you update the `CanWeFixIt` solution so that it conforms to the requirements as stated in this document.

-[Fork](https://guides.github.com/activities/forking/) this repository on Github, work on your solution and then provide the link to your fork to your AlphaCert contact.

-The `YesWeCan` solution contains a console application that will call the `CanWeFixItApi`, an `ASP.NET` API, and check the various endpoints for expected behaviours.

-The simplest way to achieve this is to just run them both at the same time using your preferred development tooling (Visual Studio, Rider, dotnet cli).
-Ensure the api project is up and then run the console application.

-The projects target `net5.0` so ensure you have the .NET 5 SDK installed.

 If the api returns the correct payloads at the appropriate endpoints then you will see console output with passed tests: